synthpop-galaxy/synthpop/README.md

 ### Import SynthPop to other script
-mporting SynthPop to another script allows for more flexibility.
+Importing SynthPop to another script allows for more flexibility.
 To do so, ensure that the parent directory is within your Python path and use the following code:
   ```
   import synthpop